 Along with no transfer fee, the Chase Slate® Credit Card offers 15 months of 0% interest on both purchases and balance transfers.
 To top it off, there is no annual fee and no penalty APR, meaning paying late won’t raise your interest rate (APR).
 The Chase Slate® does not offer a rewards program, so this card is best used for transferring balances from other credit cards, or for the no interest on new purchases for up to 15 months.

-The Discover it ® – 18 Month Balance Transfer Offer is our next choice for balance transfer credit cards.
+The Discover it® Balance Transfer is our next choice for balance transfer credit cards.
 This card features a slightly longer transfer offer than some other offers, and it also features a rewards program.
 The rewards program makes this an excellent choice for those who plan on using the card for purchases after they pay off the balance of their transferred credit card debt.

 There is no annual fee for this card, but there is a 3% balance transfer fee.
 There is no foreign transaction fee.